phoenix1886/angrydev/README.md

    $ python autocompleter.py
    ```

   After the script runs, it is waiting for input.
-Input data shoul be
+Input data shoulв be
-  int the certain format.
+  in the certain format.
 The first line should be integer **N**
   (1 <= **N** <= 10<sup>5</sup>), representing the number of words in the
   dictionary.
 Next N lines consist of a word and it's frequency
   (integer) of use.
 On the (N+2)<sup>th</sup> line, there is an